seanmerrow/ecf/blog/index.md

 ---
-layout: post-index
+layout: post
-title: All Posts
-excerpt: "A List of Posts"
+title:  "The Thunder Way"
+excerpt: "The Thunder Way"
+permalink: /blog/
 ---
 The Rhode Island Thunder has been around for over 20 years.
 It is a premier softball program that focuses on developing the players and helping them to land a position on a college softball team.
 The Thunder is a very disciplined orginiztion.
 Below are some tips for success with the Thunder, otherwise known as 'The Thunder Way'.